dipankarpaul2k/persist-venture-assignment-react-news-app/README.md

+# Newsly

-# Persist Venture Assignment React News App
+## Persist Venture Assignment React News App

 Will be updated at the end of the project.